CipherOne/swiftprotocol/README.md

 - [References](#references)

 ## Introduction
-The Universal Basic Income Church (UBIC), Universal Basic Income (UBI) and the Universal Basic Income Token (UBIT) must exist for humans to continue to function in our world as jobs are continually replaced by automation and artificial intelligence (AI)<sup>[[1]](#1)</sup>.
-There are more humans and human resources, less finite reosuces than ever before, and many struggle to exist let alone make ends meet; Therefore, it is the prime directive of UBIC to provide every human with and access to the core necessities of life that inlcudes clean water and air, healthy food, renewable clothing, safe prodcuts and shelters constructed with renewable resources that inlcude hemp and structurally engineered hemp products realized through UBIC and UBIC's UBI.
-Through UBIC's prime directive, innovative double helix cross-blockchain architecture and this protocol, the perpetually growing UBIC will allow the swift progress of UBI to be realized by each Member of UBIC.
+The Universal Basic Income Church (UBIC), Universal Basic Income (UBI) and the Universal Basic Income Token (UBIT) exist for Altruens in human form to continue to function in the Altruen Nation's worlds as jobs are perpetually replaced by AI and automation. <sup>[[1]](#1)</sup>.
+There are more humans, human resources, and less finite resources than ever before, with many Altruens in human form struggling to exist, let alone make ends meet; Therefore, it is the prime directive of the Altruen Nation's UBIC to provide every Altruen with, and access to, the core necessities of life that inlcudes clean water and oxygen rich air, healthy food, renewable clothing, safe prodcuts and shelters constructed with renewable resources that inlcude hemp and structurally engineered hemp products realized through UBIC and UBIC's UBI.
+Through UBIC's prime directive, innovative double helix cross-blockchain architecture and this protocol, the perpetually growing UBIC will allow the swift progress of UBI to be realized by each Altruen/Member of UBIC.

 ## Account Types
 To create the global electronic cryptocurrency providing UBI to each Member, the following structure is established:

 1. AI issues UBITs to each Member's account.
-2. Each Member is unique and may have one UBIC account for sendng/receiving UBITs.
+2. Each Member is unique and may have one UBIC account for sending/receiving UBITs.
 3. Entity accounts must be permitted to exist for business, convenience and privacy reasons.
 4. The system must remain decentralized to avoid single points of failure and central control.
 5. Rules must be able to be modified over time to allow for the changing needs of an active economy.